 These are 18 inch square tiles, laid over cement board.
 Make sure the seams in your backer board do not line up with seams (grout lines) in tile.
 I REALLY wanted to remove my vanity and tile under it but the plumbing was put in in such a way that this was not possible.
 So I removed facing slat at bottom of cabinet and ran tile right up against toe kick of cabinet and sealed crack with silicone (not grout) because I hate the look of quarter round.
 Then I replaced the slat that covers toe kick.
 Quarter round up against the toe kick always screams “renovation” to me.

 It’s always scary pulling out a toilet but I figured this was a new house so no big deal.
 Hmmm.
 4 year old house already having mold problems.
 Having the toilet tank touching the wall is never a good idea.
-In fact, it was touching the wall without the tank lid on.
+In fact, it was touching the wall without the tank lid on, and actually pushed INTO the wall.
 The tank lid couldn’t seat properly so condensation was dripping down the outside of the tank.
-Thankfully, there was enough play in the toilet drain to move it about 1 and 1/2 inch away from this position.
+Thankfully, there was enough play in the toilet drain to move it about 1 and 1/2 inches away from this position.
 If your drain needs to be moved please do it before you put down backer board and tile. 🙂